RaccoonSama/RaccoonSama/README.md

 - im always willing to learn new things

-- i know some : react.js, php, scss, c#, html, js
+- i know some : react.js, php, scss, c#, html, js, SQL and firestore